iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 A marker interface in Java is an empty interface with no methods.
 It is used to mark a class with a specific property or behavior.</br>
 <b>Serializable:</b> `Serializable` is a marker interface that indicates an object can be serialized.</br>
 <b>Cloneable:</b> `clonable` is a marker interface that indicates an object can be cloned.

+### Java Memory Management :
+#### 1. What is the difference between stack and heap memory ?
+Stack memory stores temporary data like method calls and local variables.
+Heap memory stores objects and dynamic data such as arrays and lists.

+#### 2. What is the difference between final, finally, and finalize ?
+<b>final:</b> final keyword is used to declare constants, methods and class and it prevents changes to constants, method overriding and inheritance.</br>
+<b>finally:</b> finally block used to execute code after a try-catch block, no matter if an exception occurs or not. </br>
+<b>finalize:</b> finalize is a method called by the garbage collector before an unused objects is removed from memory.

+#### 3. What is garbage collection ?
+Garbage collection is the process of automatically finding and removing unused objects in memory to free up space and improve performance.
+In Java, garbage collection is supported by default, so we don't need to manage it manually.

+#### 4. What part of memory Stack or Heap is cleaned in the garbage collection process ?
+Garbage collection cleans up memory in the heap.
+It removes objects that are no longer being used, freeing up space.

 ### Object-Oriented Programming
 #### 1. What are the Object Oriented Features supported by Java ?